 I seek to get as many people involved in the discussion as possible.
 This may involve cold calling and generally encouraging participation.
 I do, however, recognize that some people have a substantial aversion to talking in groups.
-If this applies to you, please contact me at the start of the term, and I will respect your preferences.
+If this applies to you, please contact me at the start of the term.